bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 ![Get the processes](images/images-6_0/Get_processes.png)

-Get the processes

-1. Then add another build step to unzip the artifact.
+7. Then add another build step to unzip the artifact.
 Select "Execute shell", and use the command `unzip process-bars-1.0.0-SNAPSHOT.zip -d project/src/test/resources`.

 ![Unzip the processes](images/images-6_0/Unzip_processes.png)

-Unzip the processes

-1. Finally, add another Maven 3 build step to build the test project:
+8. Finally, add another Maven 3 build step to build the test project:
   * Goals: clean install

 ![Build the test project](images/images-6_0/Invoke_Maven_Test_Project.png)

-Build the test project

 You may want to publish the JUnit report: